Oil falls on U.S. shale output, expected stocks data

 Oil production from seven major U.S. shale basins is expected to rise by 98,000 barrels per day (bpd) in November to a record of 7.71 million bpd, the U.S. Energy Information Administration (EIA) said.

-The largest change is forecast in the Permian Basin of Texas and New Mexico, where output is expected to climb by 53,000 bpd to a fresh peak of 3.55 million bpd.
+The largest change is forecast in the Permian Basin of Texas and New Mexico, where output is expected to climb by 53,000 bpd to a new peak of 3.55 million bpd.

 U.S. oil production has increased steadily over the last five years, reaching a record high of 11.2 million bpd in the week to Oct.
 5. But infrastructure has not kept pace with rising output, filling domestic tanks.